2815 Waterbury Avenue | Bronx, New York 10461

 Kyle Newman is a third-generation plaintiff’s personal injury attorney who began practicing with his father, James Newman, upon graduating from Touro Law School in 2008.
-He is the senior associate at James Newman, P.C. and plays a prominent role in all cases from inception to resolution.
+He is the senior trial attorney at James Newman, P.C. and plays a prominent role in all cases from inception to resolution.

 Notable other verdicts and settlements include:

 $6,000,000.00 settlement on behalf of an infant that suffered brain damage, cerebral palsy and developmental delay due to care malpractice committed during labor and delivery at a major New York City Hospital;

 $3,000,000.00 settlement following a two-week long trial for a construction worker who suffered multiple fractures as a result of falling from a scaffolding nearly 30 feet from the ground.
 Miraculously our client survived, however due to the defendants’ failure to provide a safe work environment he would require life long medical care and loss of earnings.

 $1,750,000.00 settlement on behalf of a brain damaged infant that suffered deprivation of oxygen during labor and delivery.
 In this case we fought the New York City Health & Hospitals Corporation over the course of ten years, beginning with a precedent-setting appeal in the 1st Appellate Division, followed by beating a motion for summary judgment in this extremely complex medical malpractice action.